 - Nutrition – can your loved one choose from a variety of meal options?

 - Mobility – what are the options for recovery if movement has been temporarily compromised due to illness or injury?

-- Therapy – including physical, occupational, speech, and memory care.
+- Therapy – including physical, occupational, speech, and recreational.

-- Social interaction – does transitional care offer the same kind of socialization and inclusion in community events should you loved one desire it?
+- Social interaction – does transitional care offer the socialization and inclusion in community events should your loved one desire it?